donishadsmith/neurocaps/README.md

 - **Timeseries Extraction:** Extract timeseries for resting-state or task data, creating a nested dictionary containing the subject ID, run number, and associated timeseries.
 This serves as input for the `get_caps()` method in the `CAP` class.
 - **Saving Timeseries:** Save the nested dictionary containing timeseries as a pickle file.
 - **Visualization:** Visualize the timeseries of a Schaefer, AAL, or Custom parcellation node or region/network in a specific subject's run, with options to save the plots.
 - **Parallel Processing:** Use parallel processing by specifying the number of CPU cores in the `n_cores` parameter in the `get_bold()` method.
-Testing on an HPC using a loop with TimeseriesExtractor.`get_bold()` to extract session 1 and 2 BOLD timeseries from 105 subjects from resting-state data (single run containing 360 volumes) and two task datasets (three runs containing 200 volumes each and two runs containing 200 volumes) reduced processing time from 5 hours 48 minutes to 1 hour 26 minutes (using 10 cores). *Note:* If you are using an HPC, remember to allocate the appropriate amount of CPU cores with your workload manager.
+Testing on an HPC using a loop with `TimeseriesExtractor.get_bold()` to extract session 1 and 2 BOLD timeseries from 105 subjects from resting-state data (single run containing 360 volumes) and two task datasets (three runs containing 200 volumes each and two runs containing 200 volumes) reduced processing time from 5 hours 48 minutes to 1 hour 26 minutes (using 10 cores). *Note:* If you are using an HPC, remember to allocate the appropriate amount of CPU cores with your workload manager.
 For instance in slurm use `#SBATCH --cpus-per-task=10` if you intend to use 10 cores.

 **Main features for `CAP` includes:**
 - **Optimal Cluster Size Identification:** Perform the silhouette or elbow method to identify the optimal cluster size, saving the optimal model as an attribute.
 - **Parallel Processing:** Use parallel processing, when using the silhouette or elbow method, by specifying the number of CPU cores in the `n_cores` parameter in the `get_caps()` method. *Note:* If you are using an HPC, remember to allocate the appropriate amount of CPU cores with your workload manager.
 For instance in slurm use `#SBATCH --cpus-per-task=10` if you intend to use 10 cores.
 - **Grouping:** Perform CAPs analysis for entire sample or groups of subject IDs (using the `groups` parameter when intitializing the `CAP` class).
 K-means clustering, silhouette and elbow methods, and plotting are done for each group when specified.
 - **CAP Visualization:** Visualize the CAPs as outer products or heatmaps, with options to use subplots to reduce the number of individual plots, as well as save.
-Refer to the docstring for the `caps2plot()` method in the `CAP` class for available **kwargs arguments and parameters to modify plots.
+Refer to the [documentation](https://neurocaps.readthedocs.io/en/latest/generated/neurocaps.analysis.CAP.html#neurocaps.analysis.CAP.caps2plot) for the `caps2plot()` method in the `CAP` class for available **kwargs arguments and parameters to modify plots.
-- **Save CAPs as NIFTIs:** Convert the atlas used for parcellation to a stat map and saves them (`caps2niftis`).
+- **Save CAPs as Niftis:** Convert the atlas used for parcellation to a stat map and saves them (`caps2Niftis`).
 - **Surface Plot Visualization:** Convert the atlas used for parcellation to a stat map projected onto a surface plot with options to customize and save plots.
-Refer to the docstring for the `caps2surf()` method in the `CAP` class for available **kwargs arguments and parameters to modify plots.
-Also includes the option to save the NIFTIs.
-There is also another a parameter in `caps2surf`, `fslr_giftis_dict`, which can be used if the CAPs NIFTI files were converted to GIFTI files using a tool such as Connectome Workbench, which may work better for converting your atlas to fslr space.
+Refer to the [documentation](https://neurocaps.readthedocs.io/en/latest/generated/neurocaps.analysis.CAP.html#neurocaps.analysis.CAP.caps2surf) for the `caps2surf()` method in the `CAP` class for available **kwargs arguments and parameters to modify plots.
+Also includes the option to save the Niftis.
+There is also another a parameter in `caps2surf`, `fslr_giftis_dict`, which can be used if the CAPs Nifti files were converted to Gifti files using a tool such as Connectome Workbench, which may work better for converting your atlas to fslr space.
 This parameter allows plotting without re-running the analysis and only initializing the `CAP` class and using the `caps2surf` method is needed.
 - **Correlation Matrix Creation:** Create a correlation matrix from CAPs with options to customize and save plots.
-Refer to the docstring for the `caps2corr()` method in the `CAP` class for available **kwargs arguments and parameters to modify plots.
+Refer to the [documentation](https://neurocaps.readthedocs.io/en/latest/generated/neurocaps.analysis.CAP.html#neurocaps.analysis.CAP.caps2corr) for the `caps2corr()` method in the `CAP` class for available **kwargs arguments and parameters to modify plots.
 - **CAP Metrics Calculation:** Calculate CAP metrics (`calculate_metrics()`) as described in [Liu et al., 2018](https://doi.org/10.1016/j.neuroimage.2018.01.041)[^1] and [Yang et al., 2021](https://doi.org/10.1016/j.neuroimage.2021.118193)[^2]:
     - *Temporal Fraction:* The proportion of total volumes spent in a single CAP over all volumes in a run.
     - *Persistence:* The average time spent in a single CAP before transitioning to another CAP (average consecutive/uninterrupted time).
     - *Counts:* The frequency of each CAP observed in a run.
     - *Transition Frequency:* The number of switches between different CAPs across the entire run.
 - **Cosine Similarity Radar Plots:** Create radar plots showing the cosine similarity between CAPs and networks/regions.
-Especially useful as a quantitative method to categorize CAPs by determining the regions/networks containing the most nodes demonstrating increased co-activation or decreased co-deactivation [^4].
-Refer to the docstring in `caps2radar` in the `CAP` class for a more detailed explanation as well as available **kwargs arguments and parameters to modify plots.**Note**,the "Low Amplitude"are negative cosine similarity values.
+Especially useful as a quantitative method to categorize CAPs by determining the regions/networks containing the most nodes demonstrating increased co-activation or decreased co-deactivation [^3].
+Refer to the [documentation](https://neurocaps.readthedocs.io/en/latest/generated/neurocaps.analysis.CAP.html#neurocaps.analysis.CAP.caps2radar) in `caps2radar` in the `CAP` class for a more detailed explanation as well as available **kwargs arguments and parameters to modify plots.**Note**,the "Low Amplitude"are negative cosine similarity values.
 The absolute value of those cosine similarities are taken so that the radar plot starts at 0 and magnitude comparisons between the "High Amplitude" and "Low Amplitude" groups are easier to see.

 **Additionally, the `neurocaps.analysis` submodule contains two additional functions:**